AOBTenn/Active-Directory-Infrastructure-Preparation/README.md

 <h2>Discription </h2>

-In this project we will lay the ground work or infrastructure foundation for the next two projects which will allow us to use Active Directory.
+In this project we will lay the ground work or infrastructure foundation which will allow us to use Active Directory.

 <h2>Environments and Technologies Used</h2>